Stargardt pill could slow progression of diseasePosted: Wednesday 10 May 2023

 Pharmaceutical company Belite Bio is testing a new orally administered tablet for Stargardt and late stage dry age-related macular degeneration (AMD) called Tinlarebant (LBS-008).

-The company has released interim results from its two-year trial of the drug for Stargardt disease and so far it has been shown to be a safe for use in patients.
-The results also reveal that almost 60% of the study participants showed reduced progression of their disease and visual acuity was stabilised throughout the treatment period.
+The company has released interim results from its two-year trial of the drug for Stargardt and so far it has been shown to be safe for use in patients.
+The results also show 60% reduction of the lesions expansion in the study participants whose visual acuity was stabilised throughout the treatment period.